stephenjayakar/stephenjayakar.github.io/content/posts/chatgpt-not-compiler.md

 Previous article: [What I'm up to](https://stephenjayakar.com/posts/what-i-have-been-up-to/)

-  * [ ] TODOs are in Notion

 # Abstract / Results

 It feels a bit pretentious to open a blog post with an abstract.
 However, I wanted to communicate up front concisely _what_ I tried to do, and what the open areas of exploration are.
 Those who are interested can dig more.

 **I wanted to make ChatGPT into a magic decompiler for PowerPC assembly to supercharge the Super Smash Bros.
 Melee ("Melee") decompilation project.** I observed over a year ago that ChatGPT was surprisingly good at understanding PowerPC assembly language and generating C code that was logically equivalent.
 I also saw other papers that were attempting to use LLMs as decompilers.

-Problem statement: given the PowerPC ASM `a1` of a function `f1`, come up with C code that compiles to `a2` where `a2 == a1` (note: the C code doesn't have to be the same as the original.
+Problem statement: given the PowerPC ASM `a1` of a function `f1`, use AI to come up with C code that compiles to `a2` where `a2 == a1` (note: the C code doesn't have to be the same as the original.
 There are many C programs that map to the same assembly).
 This is called **match-based decompilation**, as merely being logically equivalent is not sufficient.
 Also, in the case where `a2` isn't a match, iteratively improve on the result.

-`gpt-4o` was able to often generate code that was logically similar or the same.
+`gpt-4o` was able to often generate code that was logically similar.
 It was also **able to iteratively correct compiler errors** (even for an older dialect of C).
 However, it was **unable to improve on its results** even when given the assembly diffs in a digestible format.
-It showed understanding of the assembly diffs, but wasn't able to actualize that into logical changes to the C code.
-I also briefly investigated fine tuning and didn't get great results.
+It showed understanding of the assembly diffs, but wasn't able to actualize that into logical changes to the C code that brought it closer to its target.
+I also briefly investigated fine tuning and didn't get results.

 There are a couple of explorations left to be tried, but before I get into that, some notes about the problem space:
 * This isn't a classic RLHF problem.
 You don't _need_ human feedback at all.
 Especially with the automated tooling I set up, you can actually automatically "score" how close the ASM is to the target ASM.
 So maybe a more classic RL approach would be interesting
 * Coming up with C code that compiles to the same ASM isn't actually all that's needed for the decompilation project.
 This tool wouldn't be powerful enough to wire in struct definitions from other parts of the codebase, or even handle imports.
-On the other hand, LLMs with retrieval could actually be pretty good at this.
+On the other hand, LLMs with retrieval could actually be pretty good at this, and tools here would be much appreciated to the scene

 # What we're trying to do